OpenEnergyDashboard/DesignDocs/resourceGeneralization/resourceGeneralization.md

     }
     if (cancel) {
       don't apply change and undo anything needed
+      // Don't add (or remove) gid from the groups in this group - probably just the menu choice just made.
     } else {
       apply change to group
       update all impacted groups.
 This is the loop above except instead of message you do what is stated.
 It may be possible to save the needed results from above to avoid most/all of the work.
+      Note since we are not currently using Redux state to get the deep groups, we only need to update the default graphic unit of the impacted groups.
     }

 If this turns out to be expensive and takes time then the second set of checks can be done after all selections are made and when the changes are saved if any meter/group was added.
 This will make it harder for the admin to know the overall impact since they could overlap.
 It may also be the case that the changes from one add will conflict with another change and overlap, be wrong and other potential problems.
 Thus, it would be best to avoid doing this.
 For the first shot, we will do each time, esp. given this only applies to admin edits and not something done all the time.
+This means the change to a group happens as each meter/group is chosen and cancelling means the admin must undo rather than a cancel button.
 If needed, after the initial implementation, a better idea is to cache the compatible units of all groups that contain this group when the check is first done and reuse on subsequent checks.
 Note that setting up the menus should already have all the group info but it needs to be updated per changes and that is similar to this code.
 This assumes OED has not already stored this information.
 There are some notes in the pseudocode about where this might be done but don't need to go into actual code.

 Note that changing the underlying meters of a group can make groups currently displayed on a graphic become undisplayable since they are no longer compatible with the graphic unit.
 The same effect happens to groups changed indirectly.
 Since the changes are stored to the database, it is possible a user will make a request that is not longer valid.
 This shouldn't happen very often and will be cleared up on a page reload.
 Given there is no easy fix, the admin documentation should note this and esp. warn that it is much easier for this to happen to the admin.

 A feature that would be desirable is to list all the compatible units for a group on the group viewing page (for everyone).
-As with the desired feature to see all the underlying meters of a group, this will make it easier for any user to figure out allowed combinations for graphing.
+As with the desired feature to see all the underlying meters of a group (now done), this will make it easier for any user to figure out allowed combinations for graphing.
 Note this should be the same as when the user selects just this group and then sees the allowed graphic units so it is not absolutely required but would be nice at some point.

 ### new-admin-unit-page

+TODO This is somewhat implemented but need to check what parts are left to do.

 OED needs to allow an admin to see all units as a table.
 There would be a column for each [column in the database](#database-changes-for-units) except unit_index that is not shown.
 There is a row for each unit.
 This will be very similar to the meter and map admin pages.
 The admin cannot change id and unit_index nor can they change a type_of_unit from prefix.
 Changing displayable if the type_of_unit is meter will have no impact so maybe disable.